 \begin{theorem} For any $\eps>0$ and any binary alternating protocol~$\pi_0$, Algorithm~\ref{alg:coding} correctly simulates~$\pi_0$ over a noisy channel with noiseless feedback and is resilient to any $(1/5-\eps,1/5-\eps)$-corruption. \end{theorem}

-In the following we assume the noise is a $(1/5-\eps,1/5-\eps)$-corruption, even if we do not explicitly say.
+In the following we implicitly assume the noise is a $(1/5-\eps,1/5-\eps)$-corruption.
 As mentioned earlier, Algorithm~\ref{alg:codingLarge} simulates the entire transcript of~$\pi_0$ correctly in its \emph{good} rounds.
-However, the parties cannot tell which are the good rounds.
-Instead, we show that the transcript implied by the longest chain contains the entire transcript of~$\pi_0$ as its prefix.
+However, the parties cannot tell which rounds are good rounds.
+Instead, we show that the transcript implied by the longest chain (of each side) contains the entire transcript of~$\pi_0$ as its prefix.

-Towards proving this proposition let us set some notations and prove some technical lemmas.
+Before proving the theorem, let us set some notations.
 Consider a complete instance of the coding scheme of Algorithm~\ref{alg:coding}.
 Let $P_A$ be the longest chain of Alice's transmissions as seen by Bob at the end of the protocol.
 Formally, $P_A = \Parse(R_B^{\le j^{max}})$ with $j^{max} = \argmax_j |\Parse(R_B^{\le j})|$.
 Given a chain $P_A$ we differentiate between several types of Alice's rounds: \begin{enumerate} \item Uncorrupted rounds that are on $P_A$---we denote these rounds as the set~$NC_A$. \item Corrupted rounds that are on $P_A$---we denote these rounds as the set $D$. \item Corrupted rounds that are not on $P_A$---we denote these rounds as the set~$J$. \end{enumerate} In a similar way we can define~$P_B$ as the longest chain of Bob's transmissions as observed by Alice at the end of the protocol, and $NC_B$ as the set of uncorrupted rounds that are on~$P_B$, where Bob is the speaker.

 \begin{proof} Assume an instance of the algorithm with $(1/5-\eps,1/5-\eps)$-corruption.
 We prove that the algorithm outputs the transcript of~$\pi_0$ correctly.

-\begin{lemma} Let $P_A$ be the longest chain of Alice at the end of the protocol.
+Let $P_A$ be the longest chain of Alice at the end of the protocol.
 Then,

 This holds since, in any uncorrupted round, Alice's transmission contains a link to the longest previous correct chain (Line~\ref{alg:NextSymbol}), thus extending this chain by at least one link.